-The key objective of Dr. Rupert J. Myers's research is to improve the sustainability of materials processing and use.
-Dr. Rupert J. Myers does this by coupling models of whole systems with individual materials and process technologies at relevant levels of complexity (temporal, spatial, technical) to drive science and engineering research and practice.
+My mission is to improve and sustain the well-being of society and our environment.
+To do this, I couple models of whole systems with individual materials and process technologies at relevant levels of complexity (temporal, spatial, technical), aiming to drive research and practice.
 This transdisciplinary approach integrates a holistic industrial ecology perspective with significant materials and chemical engineering, modelling, and experimental expertise.
-Questions and themes that Dr. Rupert J. Myers is interested in include: How can we use available resources whilst reducing whole life cycle environmental impacts, valorise more wastes more effectively, and meet the material requirements of the UN Sustainable Development Goals?
+Questions and themes that I am interested in include: How can we efficiently use available resources while also reducing life cycle environmental impacts, valorise more wastes more effectively, and meet the material requirements of the UN Sustainable Development Goals?

-Industrial ecology – material efficiency, criticality, scenarios, recycling, substitution
+Industrial ecology – material efficiency, criticality, scenarios, material flow analysis, circular economy, industrial symbiosis, life cycle assessment

-Materials science and characterisation – cements and related materials, materials chemistry, geochemical/thermodynamic modelling, synchrotron and laboratory characterisation, waste valorisation
+Materials science – cements and related materials, materials chemistry, geochemical/thermodynamic modelling, synchrotron and laboratory characterisation, by-product and waste valorisation

 Data science – open science, databases, modelling